Welcome to the Dollhouse (album)

 Welcome to the Dollhouse is the second studio album by American girl group Danity Kane.
 It was released by Bad Boy Records and Atlantic Records on March 18, 2008 in the US and March 25, 2008 in Canada.
-Danity Kane recorded the album in under five weeks, while filming the second season of Making the Band 4 with fellow label mates Day26 and Donnie Klang first in New York City, New York, then in Miami, Florida.
+Danity Kane recorded much of the album in under five weeks, while filming the second season of Making the Band 4 with fellow label mates Day26 and Donnie Klang first in New York City, New York, then in Miami, Florida.
 As with their self-titled debut album, Bad Boy consulted a wide range of producers to work with the band on the album, including The Stereotypes, The Runners and Flex & Hated as well as previous collaborators such as Bryan Michael Cox, Danja, and inhouse producer Mario Winans.

 The album earned a largely mixed reception by music critics, many of whom were divided on the question whether Welcome to the Dollhouse was superior to 2006's Danity Kane.
 It became the band's second consecutive album to debut atop the US Billboard 200, with first weeks sales of 236,000 copies.
 Spawning the US top ten single "Damaged," the album was eventually certified Gold by Recording Industry Association of America (RIAA).
 The group intended to open for Janet Jackson's Rock Witchu Tour for promotion, but label conflicts forced them to withdraw.
 Welcome to the Dollhouse was Danity Kane's last album released before the group broke up in early 2009, and it was also their final album to be released as a quintet.

+Background

+While serving as the opening act of Christina Aguilera's Back to Basics Tour, the group announced that they were beginning work on their second album.